Reliability on Major Routes -4a

 Measurement and Data Collection:

 Travel time data is collected continuously via wireless technology.
 To assess mobility, MoDOT compares travel times during rush hour to free-flow conditions where vehicles can travel at the posted speed limit.
-This measure also assesses reliability, an indicator of how variable those travel times are on a daily basis.
+This measure also assesses reliability, an indicator of how variable those travel times are daily.

-The charts in this measure show the average travel time and the 95th percentile travel time, which is the time motorists should plan in order to reach their destinations timely 95% of the time.
+The charts in this measure show the average travel time and the 95th percentile travel time, which is the time motorists should plan to reach their destinations timely 95% of the time.

 The maps display the reliability of specific sections of roadways during rush hour.